Enrollments NOW OPEN for 2019

 Assessment of this course will be during the live workshop and there is no examination for this course as it is not a certificate course.

-Enrolments for next intake for Part 2 workshop to open in April, date to be confirmed
+Enrolments for next intake for Part 2 workshop to open soon - date to be confirmed

 LIMITED PLACES AVAILABLE